 Are you worried you won’t have time to maintain your dental implants?
 Unlike dentures (which require continual disinfection and special care at night), dental implants can be cared for in the same way as your regular teeth.

-If you stick to a regular, diligent oral health routine approved by your dentist, your implants continue to function as they should – no special maintenance required.
+If you stick to a regular, diligent oral health routine approved by your dentist, your implants continue to function as they should – no special maintenance is required.

 Plus, placing implants during the same appointment for your tooth extraction means you may notice less discomfort as a result of the implants themselves.

-Sedation might also be an option, if you're worried that you won't be able to relax during your dental implant appointments.
+Sedation might also be an option if you're worried that you won't be able to relax during your dental implant appointments.

 More Affordable Than You Might Think